hackerb9/stutter/README.md

 ## Background

 The `nice` command gives a hint to UNIX systems that certain processes should use less CPU.
 The Linux kernel additionally offers `ionice` and `chrt` which affect how often the process can access resources like the disk.
 However, those tools have often proven insufficient.
-Background processes which have been set as nice as possible can interfere with high priority tasks, such as streaming video or even the user interface.
+Background processes which have been set as nice as possible can still interfere with high priority tasks, such as streaming video or the user interface.
 If you meet a processes which is needlessly impolite even after you've asked it to be nice, then this program is for you.
 Stutter forces a process to pause repeatedly (100 times a second by default) using UNIX signals.

-This is particularly useful for daemons launched from cron which should not interfere with any interactive users.
+This is particularly useful for background "idle" jobs launched from cron which should not interfere with interactive users.
+However, it has also proven handy to slow down processes for debugging issues that can normally be hard to reproduce such as timing, race conditions, and interrupt handling.

 ## How it works